YassineDerouich/projects/Cloud_DevOps/Docker/Readme.md

 `docker rmi [image_id]` to delete an image

 `docker run -it -d [image name]` to launch a container.
-The `-it` parameter with `-it` to be able to create an interactive shell and perform actions from our container and `-d` to launch the container in the background and free the command line.
+The `-it` parameter to be able to launch an interactive shell and perform actions from our container and `-d` to launch the container in the background and free the command line.

 `docker ps -a` to display all containers, including the stopped ones